Kruze01/RMinion/README.md

    │    The Researcher     │ ── Synthesizes root causal drivers & single-sentence catalyst
    └───────────────────────┘
-               │ (Stored in DB / Displayed in RM Dashboard) ▼
+               │ (Stored in DB / Displayed in RM Dashboard)

    ┌───────────────────────┐
-   │       Agent 3         │ ── Triggered on-demand when RM clicks an alert
+   │       Agent 3         │ ── Triggered on-demand when RM clicks "small talk" button
-   │     The Advisor       │ ── Calculates LTV headroom, mandate breaches & cash gaps
-   └───────────────────────┘    Generates actionable strategic options for the client
+   │     The Researcher    │ ── Retrieves live news related to topic and compresses into bite-sized info └───────────────────────┘
 ```

 ### 1. Agent 1: The Watchdog (Noise Gatekeeper)